geudde/attic-chest/pages/04.season-3/17.meeting-38/06.celia/docs.md

 Nor gentle Celia, let your voice
 Too hastily condemn my choice
 For when, on all your friends around
-&emsp;Of playful Wit you shower the darts
+&emsp;Of playful wit you shower the darts
 Unknowning, oft, you give a wound
 &emsp;And pierce with sharpest thorn their hearts
 Yet pleasing e’en those wounds must prove
-From one whom all so dearly Love.
+From one whom all so dearly love.

 Corydon